remix-run/remix-website/data/posts/server-components.md

 }
 ```

 Not only is that an easy mistake, but it's not possible to fix.
-The react prisma wrapper needs to provide both read _and_ preload APIs, but at the time of this article, it doesn't.
+The React Prisma wrapper needs to provide both read _and_ preload APIs, but at the time of this article, it doesn't.
 You're stuck.
 It needs to add something like this:

 ```ts [2,3]
 export default function Dashboard() {